 Truth be told, they’re actually really easy to make.
 All you need are a pack of white balloons*, a package of Ghirardelli White Chocolate Melting Wafers, and about a cup of sprinkles.
 I highly recommend the Ghirardelli chocolate if you can find it — it’s by far the best I’ve tried.
-I picked mine up at Walmart, along with a pack of balloons from the party section.
+I picked mine up at Walmart, along with a pack of white balloons from the party section.

 *You’ll notice that I used colored balloons in the photos, but I experienced some issues with the latex sticking to the chocolate with them.
 I didn’t experience this issue with the white balloons, so my guess is something used to color the balloons caused this problem.